namikmesic/go-mcp/README.md

         ```
     *   Analyze all packages within a directory (recursive):
         ```bash
-        # The loader handles the './...' pattern internally when given a directory
+        # The tool automatically appends '/...' when given a directory
         go run ./cmd/go-mcp/main.go /path/to/your/go/project
         ```